Bang-Bang Boosting of RRTs: Abstract

 \section{Abstract}

-This paper explores the use of time-optimal controls to improve the performance of sampling-based kinodynamic planners.
-A computationally efficient steering method is introduced that produces time-optimal trajectories between any states for a vector of double integrators.
-This method is applied in three ways: 1) to generate RRT edges that quickly solve the two-point boundary-value problems, 2) to produce an RRT (quasi)metric for more accurate Voronoi bias, and 3) to time-optimize a given collision-free trajectory.
+This paper presents methods for dramatically improving the performance of sampling-based kinodynamic planners.
+The key component is the first-known complete, exact steering method that produces a time-optimal trajectory between any states for a vector of synchronized double integrators.
+This method is applied in three ways: 1) to generate RRT edges that quickly solve the two-point boundary-value problems, 2) to produce a (quasi)metric for more accurate Voronoi bias in RRTs, and 3) to iteratively time-optimize a given collision-free trajectory.
 Experiments are performed for state spaces with up to 2000 dimensions, resulting in improved computed trajectories and orders of magnitude computation time improvements over using ordinary metrics and constant controls.